sanjayjagadish/FX-Calculator/README.md

 # FX Calculator App

-The FX calulator is developed using React, Redux and HTML.
+The FX calculator is developed using React, Redux and HTML.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).